chrisdale44/spot-hub-samples/README.md

 The main Spot Hub repo is currently private for security reasons but access can be granted upon request.

-For further implementation details see: [Spot Hub Technical Overview](https://chrisdale44.github.io/spot-hub/)
+For further implementation details see the [Spot Hub Technical Overview](https://chrisdale44.github.io/spot-hub/)